11 Vintage Christmas Decorations That Are Worth Money Today

 Hard plastic candy containers

 These fun novelty containers were made by the School House Candy Co., also known as ROSBRO Plastics, in Pawtucket, Rhode Island, and were sold by the millions in the 1950s and 1960s.
 Once the candy was gone, the containers could be reused as ornaments.
+Even if you don’t have a lot of vintage holiday decorations, check your attic for these common valuable antiques that are worth a small fortune.

 These holiday favorites were manufactured beginning in the late 1930s using excess paraffin produced in the oil refinery process.
 Designed by candle maker Franklin Gurley and sold as singles or sets, they were actually marketed as small wax figures for display rather than as candles meant to be burned.
 These vintage kitchen items are worth more money than you think.